shadergz/prng64/README.md

 # prng64

-- A Pseudo-random number generator that can use the TSC (Time Stamp Counter) from the host processor
+- A PRNGs that can use the TSC (Time Stamp Counter) from the x86 based host processor

 ## Usage examples
 - With BY_TIME 1 (Using the current raw time as seed)

 ```c
 sprng (time (NULL));
 ```

-- With BY_RANDOM_FILE 1 (Using the pseudo random file from an Unix env)
+- With BY_RANDOM_FILE 1 (Using the pseudo random file from an unix env)
 ```c
 #if defined (__unix__)
 int pseudo = 0;